 It’s tempting to say that the bedrooms are works of art in themselves.
 Each one has a theme, taking as its inspiration a particular artwork that is then cleverly replicated in the décor.
 But at least as inventive is the way in which cutting-edge interior design has been playfully and professionally blended into the Georgian fabric of this fine old townhouse.

 All the must-have luxury items are there – the Egyptian cotton bedlinen, fluffy duvets, robes, upscale toiletries and fabulous bathrooms.
 And, to complete the picture for guests, there’s a library, sauna, steam room and a 20-seat cinema with weekly film club.

-Back downstairs, there’s more: a split-level bar and highly praised restaurant where, again, the accent is on contemporary taste informed by the traditional values of fresh, local ingredients.
+Back downstairs, there’s more: a contemporary cocktail bar and a highly praised residents only restaurant where, again, the accent is on contemporary taste informed by the traditional values of fresh, local ingredients.
 ‘We strive to present a menu celebrating the very best of Welsh produce, some of which is literally on our doorstep,’ says Gavin.